maz808/specargs/docs/source/usage.rst

 Initializing a Specification
 ----------------------------

-Generating a specification is accomplished similarly to apispec.
+Generating a specification is accomplished similarly to :doc:`apispec<apispec:index>`.
 A :class:`~specargs.WebargsAPISpec` must be instantiated and provided an instance of :class:`~specargs.WebargsPlugin` using the `plugins` keyword argument: